alemart/surgescript/docs/engine/level.md

 *Returns*

 A new array containing all entities named `entityName`.
 If none are found, an empty array is returned.

+#### activeEntities

+`activeEntities()`

+Finds all active entities, i.e.: those that are near the camera, as well as all awake and detached ones.

+*Available since:* Open Surge 0.6.1

+*Returns*

+A new array containing active entities.
+If none are found, an empty array is returned.

 #### setup